 This board is also known as the Frequency Synthesizer board.
 The entire component side of the board is a ground plane.
-Frequency selector switches along the front edge of the board establish the operating frequency.
-The VCO (voltage-controlled oscillator) circuitry is inside an aluminum case.
+Rotary switches along the front edge of the board establish the operating frequency.
+The VCO (voltage-controlled oscillator) circuitry is inside a shielded cover.

 Illustration 6-7 and accompanying schematic can be used as reference in this discussion.
+The following theory may apply to previous versions of the exciter board, but it is typical of the operation of the current board which has the latest technological improvements.